ramkirant/all-rest/README.md

 - **Scalability Challenges:**
   Although microservices allow for independent scaling, managing dynamic scaling to meet varying demands without causing bottlenects or resource waste is challenging.
 ### Best Practices for ensuring resilience in microservices
-We can employ several patterns and techniques to ensure resilience in microservices.
-These patterns and techniques depends on the types of communication between microservices.
-There are two ways microservices can communicate with each other.
-- Synchronous communication
-- Asynchronous communication
-#### Resilience in Synchronous communications
 We can employ the below patterns / techniques to ensure resilience in synchronous communications
 - **Timeout:**
   Timeout improves the latency while interacting with an unresponsive service.